What is a nominee shareholder and a nominee director?

 The risks of not getting proper advice or using proper documents to set up the arrangement is that you incur the following risks:

-– your relationship with the nominee sours, and he treats the shares as a gift by you and claims that he is the real owner of the shares in the company
+- Your relationship with the nominee sours, and he treats the shares as a gift by you and claims that he is the real owner of the shares in the company

-– the nominee demands payment (or more payment) to honour the arrangement
+- The nominee demands payment (or more payment) to honour the arrangement

-– the nominee passes away or loses mental capacity, and his personal representatives, heirs, donees or deputies refuse to recognise the arrangement, and seek to treat the shares as the property of the deceased or mentally incapacitated nominee
+- The nominee passes away or loses mental capacity, and his personal representatives, heirs, donees or deputies refuse to recognise the arrangement, and seek to treat the shares as the property of the deceased or mentally incapacitated nominee

-– the nominee becomes uncontactable for any reason
+- The nominee becomes uncontactable for any reason

-– the nominee does things contrary to your wishes or intentions, including using the shares as security for a personal loan, or selling them, or paying himself a director’s service fee
+- The nominee does things contrary to your wishes or intentions, including using the shares as security for a personal loan, or selling them, or paying himself a director’s service fee

-– the nominee disclosing the arrangement to other persons
+- The nominee disclosing the arrangement to other persons.

-and in each of these scenarios, the main risk is that of losing your ownership of the shares, losing confidentiality, dealing with the consequences of unauthorised actions of the nominee director, and of incurring significant legal costs to enforce your rights.
+In each of these scenarios, the main risk is that of losing your ownership of the shares, losing confidentiality, dealing with the consequences of unauthorised actions of the nominee director, and of incurring significant legal costs to enforce your rights.

 How to Properly set up a Nominee Structure